mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 This is a small device that fits easily into the palm which, when activated, projects a pre-programmed
-20–30 centimetre image of a person.
+20–30 centimeter image of a person.
 These are often persons close and dear to the owner of the device but who have departed from the universe of the living, most often family members, although some Travellers may